Skip to content

 initial selection for insulin used in pump

-For Omnipod and Medtronic pumps, you need a RileyLink compatible device to Loop.
-The Device and your phone must be kept close to your pump for Loop to work.
+For Omnipod Classic (Eros) and Medtronic pumps, you need a RileyLink compatible device to use the Loop app.
+The Device and your phone must be kept close to your pump to work.

 A new RileyLink compatible device is not listed next to its slider until after you connect the device to Loop.
 Find the little toggle in the device list, switch on that toggle, and the RileyLink will appear after the toggle is green.